 - TOEFL (Test of English as a Foreign Language) – SSC institutional code is 1688.
 Paper-based test (minimum score of 500) or Internet-based test (minimum total score of 61 AND no score below 18 on both reading and writing sections).

 - IELTS (International English Language Test): Minimum score of 6.0

 - ACT (American College Test): Minimum English score of 18 or higher

 - AP (Advanced Placement Exam): English composition and literature test score of 3 or higher

 - Transfer credit in college-level English with a grade of “C” or better from an accredited U.S. college or university

-An original letter on official letterhead from a bank or other financial institutions in which the sponsor has saving deposits, or other types of accounts containing readily available funds.
-Please provide: 1) date accounts opened, and 2) specific amount of funds in the account.
-Names listed as account holder on Bank Statement must match names and signatures on Affidavit of Financial Support form.
+Please provide an original letter on official letterhead from a bank or other financial institutions in which the sponsor has saving deposits, or other types of accounts containing readily available funds.
+Also provide date accounts opened and specific amount of funds in the account.
+Names listed as account holder on bank statement must match names and signatures on affidavit of financial support form.
 The statement must be in English, signed and sealed by the appropriate bank or government official.
-This information must be dated within 6 month of the intended date of enrollment.
+This information must be dated within six month of the intended date of enrollment.
 No business accounts will be accepted.